gothmate/gothmate/README.md

 - 🔭 I’m currently working on a litle portifolio
 - 🌱 I’m currently learning Web Devoloping
 - 👯 I’m looking to collaborate on small web or python projects
-- 📫 How to reach me: https://www.linkedin.com/in/gabriel-correia-8b870911/
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/gabriel-correia-dev/">Linkedin</a>
 - 😄 Pronouns: Mr., Guy, Hey, You, what makes you feel comfortable.
-- ⚡ Fun fact: I'm older than you think and younger than start thinking right now.
+- ⚡ Fun fact: I'm older than you think and younger than you start thinking right now.

 <div>
   <a href="https://github.com/gothmate">